Anime hit 'Suzume' premieres in German cinemas – DW – 04/13/2023

 Manga's pioneering role

-Hülsmann explains that in comics released in Europe or the USA, female characters typically only as accessories to the story: "Psychological themes, self-discovery, growing up, or being bullied did not appear in them."
+Hülsmann explains that in comics released in Europe or the United States, female characters typically only as accessories to the story: "Psychological themes, self-discovery, growing up, or being bullied did not appear in them."
 In this aspect, Manga culture has taken on a pioneering role.

 Manga has been published in Japanese magazines since the 20th century.
 It is popular with girls and boys alike, though there is strict gender separation within the genre: Shōnen (boy) manga targets male audiences, while Shōjo (girl) targets young women.

-Note: This article was originally written in German and edited by Sarah Hucal.